architect-examples/arc-workshop/src/shared/md/00-intro-to-aws/01-primitive-not-frameworks.md

 ## Preface: Mental Models

 In physics we describe light in terms of particals and waves.
 Neither of these things are precisely true but both are useful *models* for thinking about how light works.

+---
+## Preface: Mental Models
 A mental model is way of approaching thinking around a how a particular idea or topic works.
 It is a technique of self directed empathy to aide in understanding complex systems better and make better decisions for creating desirable outcomes in those systems.

-If making better decisions and thinking about learning sounds interesting to you I highly reccomend reading these links!
+---
+## Preface: Mental Models
+Awesome links:

 - https://en.wikipedia.org/wiki/Mental_model
 - https://www.farnamstreetblog.com/mental-models/

-A choice quote:

-> Mental models are so basic to understanding the world that people are hardly conscious of them.

 ---
 ## Primitives not Framworks